joey3001/C-Bakery/README.md

             dotnet test

-#### Follow these instructions to view the code in the VSCode editor using commands in the terminal.
+#### To view the code in the VSCode editor using commands in the terminal :

 1. Navigate to the project's root directory with the cd command if needed.
 If you're following this guide step-by-step, you should already be there.